BIOS3010/Module-10-HTS/README.md

 # Module-10-HTS

-## Logging in to the server and installing software
+## Logging on to the server and installing software

 * Go to [these exercises](00-Get_started.md), and follow the steps. **It's a good idea to do this before the computer lab**